RoamGuru Roam Guru

 Budget Guides

-A comprehensive budget guide to La Rochelle, France.
-Discover cheap eats, free attractions, affordable accommodation, and insider tips for exploring this historic port city without breaking the bank.
+A practical budget guide to La Rochelle, France.
+Discover cheap accommodation, affordable seafood, free attractions, and insider money-saving tips for exploring this historic Atlantic port city without draining your wallet.

 I'll be honest with you.
 When I first started researching La Rochelle, I expected another overpriced French coastal town where a coffee costs €6 and you need a second mortgage for dinner.
 I was wrong.
 Dead wrong.